GSI Helmholtz Centre for Heavy Ion Research: History

 On the initiative of the University of Darmstadt, the University of Frankfurt, and the University of Marburg, the GSI Helmholtz Centre for Heavy Ion Research (GSI) was founded on 17 December 1969 as the Gesellschaft für Schwerionenforschung mbH (GSI).
 The site chosen was a wooded area in the north of Darmstadt.
 Construction costs amounted to about 180 million Deutsche Marks.
 The UNILAC linear accelerator, developed by Christoph Schmelzer—who also became GSI's first managing director in 1971—was realized as the first part of the accelerator complex.
 From 1975 onwards, the facility delivered its first ion beams for experiments.

 In the 1980s, several superheavy elements were synthesized for the first time at GSI using the UNILAC beam.
 During this period, the heavy-ion synchrotron SIS18 and the ESR were planned, built, and commissioned in 1990.
 Scientific directors at that time were Gisbert zu Putlitz (1978–1983) and Paul Kienle (1984–1992).

 Under Hans Joachim Specht (1992–1999), discussions began on further expansion of GSI's accelerator facilities and experimental capabilities.
 These discussions, during the tenure of Walter Henning (1999–2007), led to the project proposal for the FAIR.

 From 2007 to 2015, Horst Stöcker served as scientific director of GSI.
 He was succeeded by Ursula Weyrich, Jörg Blaurock and Paolo Giubellino as joint managing directors of GSI and FAIR.
 The current joint managing directors are Thomas Nilsson (Scientific), Katharina Stummeyer (Administrative), and Jörg Blaurock (Technical).

+A fire destroyed parts of the facility on 5 February 2026.